Wrestling Double Leg Takedown: Level Change, Penetration, and Finish

 The Setup: Creating the Opening

 The double leg is most effective when set up with a level change fake, a collar tie, or a head snap that disrupts the opponent's base.
-Shooting a double leg without a setup gives the opponent time to sprawl (drive the hips backward and down to defend the takedown).
+Shooting a double leg without a setup gives the opponent time to sprawl — driving the hips backward and down to defend the takedown.
+A sprawl against an unset-up double leg is one of the highest-percentage defensive moves in wrestling, which is why elite wrestlers never shoot cold.

 The Level Change

 The level change is the most critical element of the double leg.
 The hips must drop — not the head.
 Many wrestlers make the error of bending forward at the waist (dropping the head) rather than dropping the hips.
-A head-down level change puts the head in a vulnerable position and reduces the power of the penetration step.
+A head-down level change puts the head in a vulnerable position, reduces the power of the penetration step, and telegraphs the shot to the opponent.

 The Penetration Step

 The penetration step is the lead foot driving forward and the lead knee driving to the mat between the opponent's feet.
 The step should be deep — the lead knee should land between the opponent's feet, not in front of them.
-A shallow penetration step leaves the wrestler too far from the opponent to complete the takedown.
+A shallow penetration step leaves the wrestler too far from the opponent to complete the takedown and gives the opponent room to sprawl.

 Head Position